Hours of Operation

 - Tuesday: 8:30AM – 5:00PM

 - Wednesday: 8:30AM – 5:00PM

 - Saturday: By Appointment Only

 Toenail fungus is a condition that many people develop and suffer from.
 Toenail fungus often results in the discoloration and thickening of the toenail, which can cause embarrassment for many people.
 The condition begins as a small white or yellow growth beneath the tip of the nail and at its worse can develop into the nail’s deterioration.

 Thick, ragged, and distorted nails lacking shine are a sign of toenail fungus.
 The color of the affected nail tends to be darker because of debris buildup underneath the nail.
 Toenail fungus is more likely to develop for people who wear socks and shoes that do not allow decent ventilation of the feet.
 Public showers, gyms, and swimming pools are breeding grounds for toenail fungus, as their damp and humid environments allow for the growth of bacteria.

 Toenail fungus can also be treated in a variety of ways.
-The most effective treatment for toenail fungus is through fungal laser treatment.
+The most effective treatment for toenail fungus is through laser toenail treatment Houston.
 Other methods include certain over-the-counter antifungal creams and ointments.
 To remove pressure from the nails, keep them cut at a short length.
 Oral antifungal drugs, medicated nail cream, or medicated nail polish may also be prescribed by your podiatrist if simpler treatments do not prove successful.
-In some cases, your podiatrist may also recommend laser treatment to eradicate toenail fungus.
+In some cases, your podiatrist may also recommend toe fungus treatment Houston to eradicate toenail fungus.